-The graduate certificate in Cybersecurity Management, which will be housed in the Management Information Systems (MIS) program, is designed to develop fundamental knowledge in cybersecurity, as well as the analytical, critical thinking, communication, and leadership skills required of cybersecurity managers in public, private, and non-profit organizations.
+The graduate certificate in Cybersecurity Management, which will be housed in the Management Information Systems (MIS) program, is designed to develop fundamental knowledge in cybersecurity, as well as the analytical, critical thinking,

 The 12-hour certificate program will provide advanced knowledge and training in areas such as data communications, networking, and information security.
 The certificate, which will be offered in both face-to-face and online delivery modes, is expected to be of interest to students in the College of Business and Management, as well as to students external to the College of Business and Management seeking cybersecurity management skills to enhance their job marketability or to advance their career.
 No additional resources are required to offer this certificate, as all but one of the required courses are already offered as part of the MIS curriculum, and the new course will be covered in-load by existing faculty.